Blood and Water Out of Jesus’ Body

-Blood and water came out of Jesus’ body when he was pierced with a spear due to a process of sufferings that He experienced.
+the apostle John recorded that, “one of the soldiers pierced His side with a spear, and immediately blood and water came out” (John 19:34).
+Blood and water came out of Jesus’ body due to a process of sufferings that He went through.
 Let’s review it briefly:

 Hemohedrosis at Gethsemane